-Job seekers in 2013 will continue to face a difficult job market, although a higher level of hiring may begin if the economy is stable.
-Many types of employers restructured and downsized thanks to the deep financial crisis of 2007-09.
-By 2011, most employers had pushed productivity about as far as they could, and growth in business will require more employees.
-That brings up a big question: when, how and where will businesses begin to grow and hire again?
-Some of the business sectors that were hardest hit had begun to stabilize by mid-2012.
-For example, automobile sales are significantly higher than they were during the recent recession, banks are more stable and the home building business seems to have bottomed out.
+Job seekers in 2015 will continue to face a difficult job market, although a higher level of hiring may be seen if the economy is stable and confidence in both consumer and business areas increase.
+Many types of employers have restructured and downsized thanks to the deep financial crisis of 2007-09.
+By 2011, most employers had pushed productivity about as far as they could, to the point that significant future growth in business will require a larger number of new employees.
+Some of the business sectors that were hardest hit had begun to stabilize by 2013 to 2014.
+For example, automobile sales are significantly higher than they were during the recent recession, banks are more stable and the home building business was enjoying good sales through mid-2014.

-However, as 2012 was ending, the global economy faced what could be a 2013 recession in Europe, a slowdown in global trade and slowing economies in important emerging nations such as Brazil, India and China.
-These problems will have an effect on employment in the U.S.
+However, as 2013 was ending, the global economy was dealing with a very difficult financial and business environment in Europe, a slowdown in global trade and slowing economies in important emerging nations such as Brazil and China.
+These problems will have an effect on employment in the U.S. over the next several months.

 Meanwhile, job seekers who want good positions must be extremely well prepared.
 A large part of the preparation requires that they do meaningful research into prospective employers and the industries in which they operate.
 The fact remains that there are millions of Americans either out of work or underemployed.
 Competition for job openings will remain fierce.
 Many companies receive hundreds or even thousands of resumes for every job opening.
 Simply sending in a resume and hoping for the best is not enough for a successful job search.

-America’s unemployment level will remain disturbingly high for some time to come.
 The good news is that a select set of employers and growth companies will offer good job opportunities.
-In this period of challenges, a few companies will enjoy booming business.
 Sectors such as cloud computing and health care will continue to grow and hire.
 A few companies with exciting new technologies or cost-saving services will see terrific growth.
 Salesforce.com, a highly innovative provider of online business services, has been a good example.

 Solid companies that do a terrific job of providing the day-to-day needs of consumers and business will continue to hire—Costco, Amazon.com and Southwest Airlines are good examples.
-Other industry sectors that fall into this category include insurance firms such as USAA and GEICO along with electric and gas utilities.
+Other industry sectors that fall into this category include insurance firms such as USAA and The Progressive Corporation, along with electric and gas utilities.

 Oil and gas exploration and production will continue to be a bright spot for hiring, even if oil prices decline somewhat.
 Oil field services firm Halliburton has been hiring thousands of people, largely to work in America’s rapidly expanding shale oil and gas fields.
 The development of vast new shale oil and shale gas areas in dozens of states is opening up excellent job opportunities, fueling growth at providers of related services and supplies, and encouraging business investment of many kinds.
 At the same time, this new supply of oil and gas is holding down market prices, providing relief to consumers’ budgets.